|

 1968 Whaling & Reduction Herring Fishery closes

-1971 Area Manager concept instituted in Region – the first time in history that Fishery Officers are reporting to non-enforcement management
+1971 Area Manager concept instituted in Region – First time in History that Fishery Officers are reporting to non-enforcement management 1972 Roe Herring fishery starts

 1976 Salmon Enhancement Program starts taking over from Research & Development Branch

 1993 Department restructures – Fishery Officers’ duties in Fisheries and Habitat Management are much reduced.
-Officers become enforcement specialists
+Officers become enforcement specialists.

 1995 Area Manager concept amended to a liaison role